 Learning a musical instrument can be one of the most rewarding things you take.
 No matter what instrument you choose, there are always challenging parts to master any instrument.
 However, some instruments are naturally harder than others to even learn as a beginner, let alone master.
 Below is our evaluation of the hardest and easiest musical instruments to learn.

-Hardest Musical Instruments to Learn
+Hardest Musical Instruments to Play and Learn

-1. Violin – Hardest Instrument to Learn
+1. Violin – Hardest Instrument to Learn and Play

 Playing the violin may seem easy when you watch professional violinists who play elegantly and perfectly.
 However, if you’ve ever picked up a violin you will know just how difficult it is.